openebs/openebs/documentation/source/installations.rst

 Software Requirements
 -----------------------

 On your machine, ensure the following: - golang is installed.
-Verify $GOPATH environment variable is set and $GOPATH/bin is included in your $PATH - git is installed for downloading the source - zip and unzip packages are required for creating and distributing the depedencies
+Verify $GOPATH environment variable is set and $GOPATH/bin is included in your $PATH - git is installed for downloading the source - zip and unzip packages are required for creating and distributing the dependencies.

 Download Source, Compile and Install maya
 -------------------------------------------